Napanee Fair

 Class 23- Children's Exhibits

-There is no entry fee to exhibit but an admission fee is required to attend the fair for those 10 and older.
-A completed entry form is needed to obtain an exhibitor's number prior to brining the item(s) in the curling club/homecraft building.
+There is no entry fee to exhibit but an admission fee is required to attend the fair for those 10 years old and above.
+A completed entry form is needed to obtain an exhibitor's number prior to bringing the item(s) in the curling club/homecraft building.
 All food is to be covered with plastic wrap and must include the recipe and your age.
 All articles must be created by the exhibitor.
 No articles may be entered for more than 2 years.
 Exhibits must remain until 5:00 p.m.
 Monday whether they are awarded a prize or not.

 Ages 3-7